 Removing horn buds is known as as disbudding, and may be the most common way of managing horns.
 Disbudding is usually done by applying a hot iron or caustic paste to horn buds in the first eight weeks of life.
 These treatments destroy the cells that grow into horns.
 Removing horn buds or fully-grown horns—procedures that are usually done without anesthesia, and are collectively referred to as mutilation by the Humane Society—causes animals pain and stress.
 Disbudding and dehorning animals makes them struggle, try to escape, and exhibit tic-like behaviors that indicate fear and pain.
 Research shows that disbudding and dehorning, even when done with anesthesia, raise levels of the stress hormone cortisol.

-Cattle need a certain version of a gene called POLLED to grow horns.
-Some beef cattle carry a version of the POLLED gene that stops them from growing horns.
+Cattle need a certain version of a DNA sequence called POLLED to grow horns.
+Some beef cattle carry a version of the POLLED DNA sequence that stops them from growing horns.
 In the past, farmers have bred hornless beef bulls with horned dairy cows to make hornless dairy calves.
 However, this cross-breeding brings along many other, undesired genetic variations from the beef bulls, who have been bred for many generations for good meat production, not good milk production.
-It can take many years of selective breeding to keep the desired trait, and breed out the undesired traits that came along with it.
+It can take many years of selective breeding to keep the desired trait and breed out the undesired traits that came along with it.
 So far, the resulting animals from these crosses haven’t been good at producing milk—a big problem for a dairy cow!
 This made POLLED a prime target for genome editing.

 Dehorning dairy cows, 2.0